Taste the Rainbow: 25 Food and Beverage Brands Supporting Pride

 A sponsor of LGBTQ causes for more than 30 years, Barefoot is donating a portion of proceeds from the 2022 Barefoot Bubbly Sweet Rosé Pride edition to Free Mom Hugs and the National Center for Transgender Equality.

-In celebration of Pride 2022, Miller Light has published Dr. Eric Cervini's Beers & Queer History, a look at key moments in the gay-rights movement that took place at LGBTQ watering holes, from Julius in New York City to the Chicken Hut in Washington, DC.
+In celebration of Pride 2022, Miller Lite has published Dr. Eric Cervini's Beers & Queer History, a look at key moments in the gay rights movement that took place at LGBTQ watering holes, from Julius in New York City to the Chicken Hut in Washington, DC.

 All proceeds from the book support Equality Federation, an advocacy accelerator benefiting state-based LGBTQ organizations.